 You can also just use water and 15 drops of Lemon Eucalyptus essential oil, or substitute the 5 drops of tea tree or lavender oil with other essential oils you love such as Citronella, Lemon or Lemongrass, basil or rosemary.
 I love the smell of lavender, so I use Lavender essential oil often!

 You will see the oil floating on top.
 To use, shake well right before spraying each time.
 Goodbye mosquito bites!

 Related article : Homemade effective green cleaning products with free printable labels!

 Recipe 2: A natural mosquito balm that has skin moisturizing benefits

-I also made this natural mosquito repellent balm because it is easier to carry on a hike, and it stays on longer especially when sweating a lot in the heat.
+I also made this natural mosquito repellent balm because it is easier to carry on a hike or camping trip, and it stays on longer especially when we are sweating a lot in the heat.

 UPDATE: A BIG thank-you to our reader Lorie who shared a great tip: “many Essential Oils list their “Flash Points”… this being the maximum temperature each should be exposed to.
 (Similar to different cooking oils) I would caution that many Essential Oils have low “Flash Points”.
 It may be advisable to stir the melted balm mixture for a bit to let it cool before adding the Essential Oil.
 This would preserve the properties of a more delicate Essential Oil. “ Thank you Lorie!!